polterguy/polterguy.github.io/documentation/magic/components/sockets/index.md

 hundreds of different frameworks, and/or programming languages, allowing you to easily subscribe to socket messages in Angular, ReactJS, Swift and Java.
 Which library you'll need for your client depends upon which programming language, and/or framework you're using in your client code.
+[Here](/tutorials/web-sockets/) you can find a tutorial building a chat client using Magic's socket functionality and using Angular as the frontend framework.

 * [Back to middleware documentation](/documentation/magic/)
 * [Back to main documentation](/documentation/)